 While it is scary to think of these defects, the good news is that getting enough folic acid protects your baby by at least 50%.
 If you have already had a baby with neural tube defects, the CDC states that getting enough folic acid may reduce your risk of having another baby with the defect by up to 70%.
 These patients may need to significantly increase their daily intake of folic acid.
 If you are unsure how much folic acid you need, contact your obstetrician for exact dosages.

 When folic acid is taken as directed before and during pregnancy, it may help protect the unborn child against:

 Pregnancy is an exciting period.
 Whether you are ready to start a family, just found out you are pregnant, or are pregnant for the third time, you understand the importance of prenatal care and quality obstetric services.
 At Jenkins Obstetrics, Gynecology Reproductive Medicine, we provide excellent care before, during, and after your pregnancy.

-Contact our office to schedule an appointment with Dr. Jenkins, Dr. Torres, and Dr. Falae.
+Contact our office to schedule an appointment with Dr. Jenkins and Dr. Falae.
 Our professional team provides personal and quality care for women in all phases of life.
 Call 855 346 8610.